Dawid-03/Expense-Manager/README.md

 ## 📘 API Documentation

-API is RESTful and documented using Swagger (optional).
+API is RESTful and documented using Swagger.

 Base URL: `http://localhost:3000/api`